N=3-extended Supersymmetric Schwarzian and Liouville Theories: OSp(2 3) and OSp(2 3)

 \subsection{OSp(2$|$3)$_{diff}$}

-We have gauge-fixed the $N=3$ superconformal diffeomorphism by taking the configuration of $b$ at the initial point of the coadjoint orbit ${\cal O}_{(b,c)}$ in the form (\ref{delta-bS}).
-But the gauge of the diffeomorphism can not be fixed completely.
-The configuration (\ref{delta-bS}) could remain the same under the transformations generated by the subalgebra $\frak {osp}$(2$|$3), if it is constrained appropriately furthermore.
+The initial point $b(x,\theta) $ generically flows along the orbit ${\cal O}_b$ by the $N=3$ superconformal transformation.
+But it could be stable under its subalgebra $\frak {osp}(2|3)$ if $F_0$ and $\Phi_0$ in the initial configuration (\ref{delta-bS}) are constrained appropriately.
 That is, we could have

 while $v$ is restricted to the submodes generated by $\frak {osp}$(2$|$3) in (\ref{modeexp}).
-It implies that the initial point of the coadjoint orbit is stable under OSp(2$|$3).
-In other words, this part of the $N=3$ superconformal diffeomorphism evades the gauge-fixing (\ref{delta-bS}).
-It is called OSp(2$|$3)$_{diff}$ and different from OSp(2$|$3)$_{target}$ discussed previously.
+This stability implies the OSp(2$|$3)$_{diff}$ symmetry of the finite coadjoint action (\ref{CCoad}) which was mentioned in the introduction of the section.
+It is different from OSp(2$|$3)$_{target}$ discussed previously.